puppetlabs/puppet-docs/source/pe/2.0/welcome_whats_new.markdown

 The upgrader now skips unnecessary steps for upgrades from 2.0.x versions.

+### Apache Now Discards X-Forwarded-For Headers

+Puppet Enterprise's Apache configuration now discards any X-Forwarded-For header from requests before passing them to Puppet.
+In rare configurations, Ruby and Rack's handling of this header could allow agents to impersonate each other when making unauthenticated requests.

 * * *

 &larr; [Welcome: Components and Roles](./welcome_roles.html) --- [Index](./) --- [Welcome: Known Issues](./welcome_known_issues.html) &rarr;